redhat-et/time-to-merge-tool/README.md

 2. **Inference Mode** :

-Similar to the `train-ttm.yaml` file, you can add another file called `predict-ttm.yaml` file to `.github/worklows/` folder in your repository like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/predict-ttm.yaml).
-This file has `MODE` as `0` which would enable just inference on the new incoming pull requests and add a comment on the pull request specifying the approximate time it will take to be merged.
+Similar to the `train-ttm.yaml` file, you need to add another file called `predict-ttm.yaml` to the `.github/worklows/` folder in your repository that looks like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/predict-ttm.yaml).
+This file has set `MODE` to `0` which will enable inference on all new incoming pull requests and add a comment on the pull request specifying the approximate time it will take to be merged.

 ![image](https://user-images.githubusercontent.com/26301643/206541965-c85eb5f8-012e-454c-9f0d-467db0c8be07.png)